-Normally an assessment of whether bonds should be sold through a competitive bidding process or a negotiated sale would be made near the time of issuance based on factors such as issue size, complexity of issue, and current market conditions.
+- FPL: Normally an assessment of whether bonds should be sold through a competitive bidding process or a negotiated sale would be made near the time of issuance based on factors such as issue size, complexity of issue, and current market conditions.
 Given the size of this offering, the risk premium that underwriters would require in a competitive bidding process would likely be greater than the underwriting fee in a negotiated sale.
-Therefore, a negotiated sale likely is preferable under the circumstances.

-The methodology that is employed should be that which produces the lowest overall cost based on real time market conditions.

-The sale method that produces the lowest overall cost based on real-time market conditions should be the method that is used to determine allowable costs.
-If the Commission allows FPL the discretion, after the Commission issues its order in this case, to decide which sale mechanism to use, then any such decisions by FPL must be subject to further prudency review, in subsequent proceedings in which all substantially affected parties have a point of entry.

-No position at this time.

-Agree with FIPUG.
+Therefore, a negotiated sale likely is preferable under the circumstances. - OPC: The methodology that is employed should be that which produces the lowest overall cost based on real time market conditions. - FIPUG: Adopts the position of OPC. - FRF: The sale method that produces the lowest overall cost based on real-time market conditions should be the method that is used to determine allowable costs.
+If the Commission allows FPL the discretion, after the Commission issues its order in this case, to decide which sale mechanism to use, then any such decisions by FPL must be subject to further prudency review, in subsequent proceedings in which all substantially affected parties have a point of entry. - AARP: No position at this time. - FEA: Agree with FIPUG. - AG: Adopts and agrees with the position set forth by OPC.